Immigration Requirements

 - Receipt for the DS-160 Form Nonimmigrant Visa Application fee payment.

-- Any additional information that proves that you will return to your home country after finishing your studies in the U.S. This may include proof of property, list of family members and photos, or other ties to your community.
+- Any additional information that proves that you have no intention of immigrating to the U.S. and that you plan to return to your home country after finishing your studies in the U.S. This may include proof of property, list of family members and photos, or other ties to your community.

 -